A topic from the subject of Crystallization in Chemistry.

 Procedure:

-2. Stir the solution until all of the NaCl is dissolved.
+4. Stir the solution vigorously using a stirring rod until all the NaCl is dissolved.
+Note the initial temperature.

-• The solution must be stirred continuously to prevent the formation of large crystals.
+• The solution must be stirred gently but continuously to ensure uniform temperature and prevent the formation of large, irregularly shaped crystals, which can affect the accuracy of the kinetic measurements.

-• The temperature of the solution must be recorded accurately.
+• The temperature of the solution must be recorded accurately at regular intervals.
+Frequent and precise temperature readings are crucial for determining the crystallization kinetics.

 Share on: